Outdoor (POWW)

 nullAI Analysis | Feedback

-Steven Urvan, Chairman and Chief Executive Officer
+Steve F. Urvan, Chairman and Chief Executive Officer

 Paul Kasowski, Chief Financial Officer

-Paul Kasowski was named Chief Financial Officer in September 2024.
-Prior to this, he served as the company's Chief Compliance and Transformation Officer starting in January 2024.
-His previous roles include SVP, Business Transformation for Kinder's Seasonings & Sauces from January 2022 to July 2023, and CFO for Arizona Natural Resources, a privately owned manufacturer, from December 2020 to December 2021.
-He also held the role of VP, Financial Planning & Analysis for Igloo Products Corp. from April 2019 to December 2020 and progressing roles in finance, strategy, and operations for Del Monte Foods and Ainsworth Pet Nutrition from 2003 to 2019.
+Paul Kasowski was named the Chief Financial Officer of Outdoor Holding Company in September 2024.
+Before this role, he served as the Company's Chief Compliance Officer and Transformation Officer starting in January 2024.
+From January 2022 to July 2023, he held the position of SVP, Business Transformation for Kinder's Seasonings & Sauces.
+Mr. Kasowski also served as CFO for Arizona Natural Resources, a privately owned manufacturer of premium beauty care products, from December 2020 to December 2021.
+Prior to that, he was VP, Financial Planning & Analysis for Igloo Products Corp. from April 2019 to December 2020.
+His earlier career from 2003 to 2019 included various finance, strategy, and operations roles at Del Monte Foods and Ainsworth Pet Nutrition.

-Jordan Christensen, Chief Legal Officer & Secretary
+Jordan Christensen, Chief Legal Officer and Corporate Secretary

 AI Analysis | Feedback